 Engagement and voting are integral to Candriam's investment process.
-Our Engagement Policy involves direct dialogues, collaborative initiatives, active voting, and the promotion of sustainable development.
-These activities are key in helping us assess ESG risks and opportunities and mitigate PAIs.
+Our Engagement Policy involves direct dialogues, collaborative initiatives, active voting, and promoting sustainable development.
+These activities are key to our fiduciary duty, helping us assess ESG risks and opportunities and mitigate PAIs4.